mm80843/T3.5/docs/Benef/PBN__Benef_25.md

 # __Reduced inequalities in remote work and education opportunities__

-## Name of the Benefit

-Ensuring equitable access to remote work and education reduces inequalities in employment, education, and opportunities, promoting social and economic well-being.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in remote work technologies and education platforms would benefit from increased demand and market growth.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_25.md)